Letter of Intent Due: March 10, 2017 by 11:59 PM Eastern Time

 LOI Acceptance Notification

 LOIs will be reviewed within approximately two weeks after the LOI submission deadline, at which time Principal Investigators / Contact People will be notified if the proposal is or is not considered suitable for a full review.
-LOIs considered suitable must be submitted as full proposals by September 30, 2014 (see grant instructions, following).
+LOIs considered suitable must be submitted as full proposals by May 12, 2017 (see grant instructions).

 Do not exceed the specified number of pages for each section, inclusive of all information